 We contacted our partner bike shops for their open hours.
 Some would be open, some with limited hours or by appointment only, and others would not be open at all.
-We soon realized we would not be entering any of them so didn’t need them to be open for our deliveries.
+We soon realized we would not be entering any of them anyway, and didn’t need them to be open for our deliveries.
 Connecting with them, while not necessary once we knew how we’d handle dropping off bikes, added some comfort into our days of watching the world go into hibernation.

 We also contacted hotels in the states we’d be in, and around the areas our drivers would most likely spend nights.
 Most were open.
 They ensured us of their sanitization protocols on each call, and then again upon our driver’s arrival.

 In the meantime, we had to furlough most of our employees and start putting the business in sleep mode.
 We were heartbroken.